What’s the fastest way to a ruin a good morning?

 This is probably one of the easiest ways to reduce your carbon footprint.
 Just one small step to keeping our planet from going completely down the toilet!

 Important Note: whether you use biodegradable bags or not will make no difference if they are not disposed of in either your sewage system or through your local commercial composting site that accepts this type of waste.
-Do not compost in your compost file – the protein in the waste will attract undesirables.
+Do not compost in your home compost pile – the protein in the waste will attract undesirables and you don’t want your veggies growing in that matter next season.